AmmarHazem/AmmarHazem/README.md

  ### Hello!
 My name is Ammar 👋
-   I am a Fullstack Software Engineer.
+   I am a Software Engineer.

    ## 🌏 Get in Touch